 Non-profit organizations often conduct recycling campaigns to raise money and awareness.
 Boy and Girl Scout troops are usually the ones who organize these types of campaigns.
 You could do a quick online search or call non-profits in your area to see what recycling efforts they have.
 They may even be able to pick up your tree from your residence.

-Before disposing of your artificial Christmas tree or sending it out for recycling, we have a few general guidelines you can follow.
+Before disposing of your artificial Christmas tree or sending it out for recycling, we have a few general guidelines you can follow on how to recycle Christmas trees.
 Read through these simple steps to make sure your tree is as recyclable as possible:

 - Remove all lights.
 This could be trickier on a pre-lit Christmas tree, but if it’s at all possible, un-string the wires so the tree can be easily recycled.